 Other points to bear in mind

 Foreign nationals require an NIE number.
-This is similar to an NI number in the UK and takes about 2 weeks to obtain.
+This is similar to an NI number in the UK and takes approximately a month to obtain.
 It can be done more quickly but it is best to process this at an early stage.
 There is a small administration charge.
 More about NIE numbers.

 Local bank account

 You will need a local bank account for payment of utility bills as these are paid by direct debit.
 Your lawyer can most likely arrange this for you, particularly if they have a gestoria service (administrative service) in their firm.